 PNC Routing Numbers for Wire Transfers

-The PNC routing number for incoming domestic wire transfers is: 043000096.
+The routing number for PNC Bank is 043000096.
 This is different than the one displayed on your account.
-To set up an incoming wire transfer you will need to provide the wire transfer routing number and your account number.
+To set up an incoming wire transfer, you will need to provide the wire transfer routing number and your account number.

 International Wire Transfers